 - Can you provide references from your employer and former landlords?

-- Will you allow a credit check?
+- Will you allow a credit report check?

 - Do you smoke?